 (SPAD 7.C1, Albatros D.III, Halberstadt D.II, Nieuport 11.C1)

 This is easily the most useful pack for flying fighters in maximal length Career mode, unless you fly only British squadrons when it is just helpful.
-It has all planes used by American, Belgian and Western Front French fighter squadrons at moment of writing.
+It has all planes used by American, and Western Front French fighter squadrons and all but one Belgian fighters (which appears in onnly one squadron.
 For German pilots, Halberstadt and Albatros D.III are enough to start career in fall 1916 and play until the end of the war.
 More importantly, every German squadron in the game flies Albatros D.III exclusively at some moment (may 1917?) so you need this plane to "bridge the gap" between early planes and Albatros D.Va.
 Some British squadrons flew SPAD 7 as early as winter 1916/1917, so you can have long alternative British career using this one only.